EDP Notification Tables - Government finance statistics and EDP statistics

-The main factors contributing to changes in government debt other than government surplus/deficit are called "stock-flow adjustment".
-Eurostat publishes a note analysing "Stock-flow adjustment" and describing the underlying factors behind changes in government debt.
-This note, prepared by Eurostat on the basis of the latest EDP Notification Tables, provides a country analysis of these changes and is fully consistent with the latest Eurostat EDP News Release.
+The main factors contributing to changes in government debt other than government surplus/deficit are called "stock-flow adjustments".
+Eurostat publishes a note analysing "stock-flow adjustments" and describing the underlying factors behind changes in government debt.
+This note, prepared by Eurostat on the basis of the latest EDP Notification Tables, provides a country-by-country analysis of these changes and is fully consistent with the latest Eurostat EDP News Release.

-To access the notification tables in PDF format, please click on the country flag below.
+To access the notification tables in format, please click on the country names below.

 EDP Table 1